heitzmann/gdstk/docs/how-tos.rst

 Filtering the geometry of a loaded library requires only iterating over the desired cells and objects, testing and removing those not wanted.
 In this example we load the layout created in :ref:`using-a-library` and remove the polygons in layer 2 (grating teeth) and paths in layer 10 (in the MZI).
-The method :meth:`gdstk.Cell.filter` is quite versatile in what layers and data/text types should be kept or removed from the cell.

 .. tab:: Python